Linguardium/HWYLA-FegsFauna/README.md

-# Fabric Example Mod
+# Feg's Fauna HWYLA mod

+## What is this

+This mod adds Animal growth ticks and Animal breeding times to the HWYLA/WAILA tooltip

-## Setup
+## Credits

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod was made for /u/Fegelein_99 on reddit

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is released under the MIT license